 It was very likely these strings were the cause of the flat entropy graph we viewed earlier.
 Text based obfuscation tends to produce lower entropy than "proper" encryption

 At the end of the data was the decoding logic.
 Which appeared to be taking the first character from each string and adding it to a buffer.

-After the buffer had been filled, it was base64 decoded and loaded into memory as an additional module.
+After the buffer is filled, it is base64 decoded and loaded into memory as an additional module.

-In order to confirm the theory on how the strings were decoded, I took the first character from the first 5 strings and base64 decoded the result.
+In order to confirm the theory on how the strings are decoded, we can take the first character from the first 5 strings and base64 decode the result.

-This confirmed my theory on how the malware was decoding the next stage.
+This confirmed the theory on how the malware was decoding the next stage.

-In order to extract the next module, I copied out the strings and put them into a Python script.
+In order to extract the next module, we can copy out the strings and place them into a Python script.

-Running this script created a third file.
-Which for simplicity's sake was named
+Running this script creats a third file.
+Which for simplicity's sake is named

-The file was recognized as a 32-bit .NET file.
+The file is recognized as a 32-bit .NET file.
 So the decoding was successful.

 Stage 3 - Analysis

-Now I had obtained a stage 3 file - which again was a 32-bit .net executable.
+We have now obtained a stage 3 file - which again is a 32-bit .NET executable.

-The entropy was reasonably normal - and did not contain any large flat sections that may indicate a hidden payload.
+The entropy is reasonably normal - and does not contain any large flat sections that can indicate a hidden payload.

 The lack of

-ConfuserEx and relatively normal entropy - was an indication that this may be the final payload.
+ConfuserEx and relatively normal entropy - is an indication that this may be the final payload.